YudhirD/Yudhir-s-Portfolio/README.md

 Just wrapped up refining the Housing Price prediction project using Linear Regression, Lasso, and Ridge models.
 I have focused on ensuring robust evaluation by implementing key regression metrics: Mean Absolute Error (MAE), Mean Squared Error (MSE), Root Mean Squared Error (RMSE), and R-squared.
 These metrics provide a clear and accurate understanding of the models' performance in predicting continuous price values.
 To further enhance analysis, I incorporated insightful visualizations.
 I also generated scatter plots of predicted versus actual prices, to visually assess the model's accuracy.
 Residual plots helped to identify and understand error patterns, while residual histograms provided a clear picture of the error distribution.
 These visualizations are crucial for gaining a deeper understanding of model behavior and identifying potential areas for improvement.
-By applying these best practices in regression analysis, I have strengthened the project's reliability and provided a more comprehensive evaluation of our predictive models.
+By applying good practices in regression analysis, I have strengthened the project's reliability and provided a more comprehensive evaluation of our predictive models.
 This approach ensures more accurate and valuable insights for real-world applications.
 Skills: Data Cleaning · Data Visualization · Exploratory Data Analysis · Predictive Modeling · Linear Regression · Machine Learning Algorithms
 ![](Histogram.png)
 ![](Res.png)